|Feature Article - October 1998|

 |Ankylosaurus reached more than thirty feet in length.
 Like its relatives, it was probably a slow-moving quadrupedal vegetarian.
 Its back and sides were protected by spines, spikes, and heavy plates of bone; its skull was covered by smaller plates.
 Ankylosaurus' long, muscular tail ended in a large bony club, which it might have used to defend itself from attack.
 7|

-That description fits pretty well, except it doesn't say that ankylosaurs could breath fire.
+That description fits pretty well, except it doesn't say that ankylosaurs could breathe fire.
 It is interesting to note, however, that

 |All ankylosaurs have a secondary palate that separates the air intake from food processing.
 Panoplosaurus had a relatively simple nasal structure, but in Euoplocephalus and other advanced ankylosaurs, it developed into a bent passageway with complex associated sinuses of unknown function.
 8 [emphasis supplied]|

-If ankylosaurus did breath fire, or at least expelled hot gases like a bombardier beetle does, it would require some pretty complicated sinus passages, that's for sure.
+If ankylosaurus did breathe fire, or at least expelled hot gases like a bombardier beetle does, it would require some pretty complicated sinus passages, that's for sure.

 Leviathan is also mentioned by Isaiah (Isaiah 27:1), Asaph (Psalm 74:14), and the author of Psalm 104 (verse 26).
 None of those authors actually described leviathan.
 They just mention leviathan in passing, expecting that everyone would know what it is.
 It must have been a common beast during the oldest Old Testament times.
 If it wasn't a dinosaur, what was it?